Running Jobs

 Factors that Determine Job Priority:

-Age - the amount of time the job has been waiting in the queue
+Age - the amount of time the job has been waiting in the queue.
+The longer you wait in the queue, the higher your job's priority

 Job Size - number of nodes requested by the job